 Keeping Kosher: Jewish Dietary Laws

-Perhaps the most well-known Jewish religious practice is that of eating only foods that are "kosher."
-The laws of kashrut (Jewish dietary laws) can seem puzzling or arbitrary to the outsider, but they have held great meaning for Jewish people throughout their history.
+Perhaps the most well-known of all Jewish religious practices is that of eating only foods that are "kosher."
+The laws of kashrut - that is Jewish dietary laws, which are part of the 613 commandments - can seem puzzling or arbitrary to the outsider, but they have held great meaning throughout Jewish history.

 Incidentally, the phrase "kosher-style food" that is sometimes used to refer to traditional Jewish fare like blintzes and matzah ball soup, is not really accurate.
 There is no such thing as "kosher style," since any style of food may be kosher or non-kosher, from Chinese to Mexican to Jewish food.

-Not all Jews obey the dietary laws, or "keep kosher."
+Not all Jews obey the dietary laws, or "keep kosher"; sometimes their observance depends on what denomination of Judaism they belong to.
 Most Reform Jews consider the laws of kashrut to be an outdated ritual and ignore them completely.
 Others keep kosher at home, but not while dining out or at someone else's home.
 Orthodox Jews fully obey the laws of kashrut, believing that they are divine laws for all time and all places.
 Conservative Jews tend to keep kosher consistently as well, although their rules of kashrut are slightly less strict than those of Orthodox Jews.

 The following table summarizes the classification of foods under the laws of kashrut.